Section II: Scope of Authority and Jurisdiction

 B. Scope of Authority

-- The University authority extends to persons identified as students because of their status as enrolled in the institution on a part-time, full-time or auditing basis and to student organizations recognized by the University, referred to in this Code as Recognized Student Organizations (see Definition 15).
+- The University authority extends to persons identified as students because of their status as enrolled in the institution on a part-time, full-time, or auditing basis and to student organizations recognized by the University, referred to in this Code as Recognized Student Organizations (see Definition 20).

 - If a graduate of the University is found to have been involved in material academic misconduct that impacts the reputation of the University, the University shall invoke its authority to resolve the incident through a review of, and possible action to modify, the graduate's status and record including revocation of degree if warranted in accordance with NSHE Code 6.3.7.

-- If the student withdraws from the University while a disciplinary action is pending, the Assistant Dean shall be allowed to complete any investigation to the extent reasonably practicable, for the purpose of preventing the reoccurrence of and to remedy the effects of the alleged misconduct.
-The facts and circumstances of the charge(s) may be cause for denial of readmission, denial of an application of employment or denial of work as an independent contractor.
+- If the student withdraws from the University while a disciplinary action is pending, the Assistant Dean, Student Conduct, or designee (from here referred to as Assistant Dean) shall be allowed to complete any investigation to the extent reasonably practicable, for the purpose of preventing the reoccurrence of and to remedy the effects of the alleged misconduct.
+The facts and circumstances of the charge(s) may be cause for denial of readmission, denial of an application of employment, or denial of work as an independent contractor.

 - The conduct involves an allegation of serious misconduct, which, if true, would rise to the level of creating a substantial threat to the safety of the University community.
 Examples may include but are not limited to, physical or sexual assault, rape, hazing, harassment, stalking, furnishing alcohol to minors, distribution of drugs or illegal substances, or illegal weapons use;